Top 10 Food Ideas For Your 16-Month-Old Baby

 Image: Shutterstock

 Porridge will make a highly nutritious breakfast for your baby.
 It is an excellent source of nutrients like carbohydrates, proteins, and dietary fiber.
-Moreover, it will keep his little tummy full for a couple of hours and keep crankiness at bay.
+Moreover, it will keep their little tummy full for a couple of hours and keep crankiness at bay.
+Consider preparing porridge with various grains like oats, wheat, or rice.
+Add to the nutrient value by incorporating mashed fruits such as bananas or apples or a dollop of yogurt.

 Simple Recipes For Your 16 Months Baby